YukiAtsusaka/logical/README.md

 [![CRAN\_Status\_Badge](https://www.r-pkg.org/badges/version/cWise)](https://cran.r-project.org/package=cWise)
 [![license](https://img.shields.io/badge/license-GPL--3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html) <img src='man/figures/pexels-mathias-pr-reding-4394233.jpg' align="right" height="200" />

-This R package computes and visualizes the quantitative predictions of the logical model of minority candidate emergence introduced by Atsusaka (2020) ["A Logical Model for Predicting Minority Representation: Application to Redistricting and Voting Rights Cases"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3637699).
-The logical model of minority representation states that the probability that a minority candidate runs for office is equal to the probability that the minority candidate wins the race, which in turn is a Cumulative Distribution Function (CDF) of the standard normal distribution (also known as probit) of a square-root of a product of two terms (MC) minus 50.
+This R package computes and visualizes the quantitative predictions of the logical model of minority representation introduced by Atsusaka (2020) ["A Logical Model for Predicting Minority Representation: Application to Redistricting and Voting Rights Cases"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3637699).

+The logical model of minority representation states that the probability that a minority candidate runs for office is equal to the probability that the minority candidate wins the race, which in turn is a Cumulative Distribution Function (CDF) of the standard normal distribution of a square-root of a product of two terms (MC) minus 50.

-Semi-formally: **Pr(Minority Runs) = Pr(Minority Wins) = &Phi;( &Sqrt;(MC)- 50)**, where
+Semi-formally, **Pr(Minority Runs) = Pr(Minority Wins) = &Phi;( &Sqrt;(MC)- 50)**, where

 - **C** : % minority voters in the electorate
 - **M** : (adjusted) racial margin of victory
     = (V<sub>t-1</sub><sup>M</sup> - V<sub>t-1</sub><sup>W</sup>) + 50
     + **V<sub>t-1</sub><sup>M</sup>** : the vote share of the "top" (most vote-earning) minority candidate in the most recent election (at time "t-1")
     + **V<sub>t-1</sub><sup>W</sup>** : the vote share of the "top" (most vote-earning) white candidate in the most recent election (at time "t-1")
+    + M represents the past performance of minority candidates relative to their white counterparts
+    + M quantifies how safely minority candidates secure their descriptive representation relative to their white counterparts